nikadilli/elemental-imageing-enhancement/README.md

 The model was finetuned on different datasets.
 In future we plan to explore different conditions of laser ablation, as well as creating specialized models for biological or geological samples.

+**Model-pets**
+This model was trained using the subset of imagenet containing pets from fast.ai.
+This was the first model, just to test how the neurall network handles laser ablation data.
+This weights are not meant to be used for real ablation, since the dataset contains pictures of cats and dogs.

+**Model-cells**
+This model was trained using the [Recursion Cellular Image dataset](https://www.rxrx.ai).
+The pretrained weights are available  [here](https://www.dropbox.com/s/aa7fqv4sypb0ecy/model.pth).

 ## Results

 **Example images from cell dataset**